Skip to content

 Durbuy-Worlds-smallest-City_Facts-About-Belgium

-The reason for privileges being granted to towns is because feudal landlords were suffering financial problems, so they decided to allow towns to buy back ‘freedoms’ to ease their financial woes.
-Durbuy was one of these towns and so enjoyed the benefits of becoming a city, such as having a defensive barrier constructed around them and the ability to trade alongside other personal freedoms.
+Privileges were granted to towns because feudal landlords were suffering financial problems.
+They allowed towns to buy back ‘freedoms’ to ease their economic woes.
+Durbuy was one of these towns and enjoyed the benefits of becoming a city, such as having a defensive barrier constructed around it and the ability to trade alongside other personal freedoms.

 Durbuy Gardens Worlds smallest City Facts About Belgium Connolly Cove Located in Western Europe, Belgium is famous for its chocolate, waffles and beer production as well as its architecture and rich culture.
 In this article we will cover our top 10 interesting facts about Belgium, that you may not already know.

-Today Durbuy is proud of its city status, and with only 400 inhabitants in the small town, they claim to be the smallest city in the world!
-Apart from this interesting fact, Durbuy is a popular destination, for its charming medieval architecture and beautiful greenery.
-Nature surrounds the town further adding to its charm.
+Today, Durbuy is proud of its city status.
+With only 400 inhabitants, it claims to be the smallest city in the world!
+Apart from this exciting fact, Durbuy is a popular destination for its charming medieval architecture and beautiful greenery.
+Nature surrounds the town, further adding to its charm.

 #10 Christmas Village in Liège

-There is no shortage of Christmas markets in Belgium, any city you go to will have their own Christmas market!
-Any city with a Christmas market are the best cities to visit in Belgium in Winter.
+Belgium has no shortage of Christmas markets—any city you visit will have its own!
+Any city with a Christmas market is the best city to visit in Winter.

 Xmas Village Liège